-In the platform-based design flow, the hardware design is conceptually divided in two distinct elements: a platform and the processing subsystem.
+In the platform-based design flow, the hardware design is conceptually divided in two distinct elements: the platform and the processing system.
 The platform contains essential Versal IP blocks (including CIPS, NoC, AI Engine, and Clocking Wizard) and board interface IP blocks (including high-speed I/Os and memory controllers).
-The processing subsystem contains the application-specific part of the system and can be composed of both programmable logic and AI Engine blocks.
+The processing system contains the application-specific part of the system and can be composed of both programmable logic and AI Engine blocks.
 The platform is considered extensible, because the platform does not contain the entirety of the programmable logic content.
-Instead, the platform is extended by the addition of the processing subsystem.
+Instead, the platform is extended by the addition of the processing system.

-- Create the hardware platform using the Vivado IP integrator and RTL code.
+- Develop the hardware platform using the Vivado IP integrator and RTL code.

 - Develop the software application on top of the fixed hardware design using the Vitis embedded software development flow.